 As discussed, as individuals around the world begin to battle climate change, it will be essential to embed mechanisms to ensure equitable access to mitigation measures and resilience strategies tailored for individual communities.
-Currently, most research on climate change is conducted in higher-income countries.
-The same is true for the implementation of adaptation measures taken in response to climate change.
-These disparities places other countries at a disadvantage, as less is known about the populations and geographic regions most at risk from climate changes.
+Currently, most research on climate change conducted and adaptation measures taken are occurring in higherincome countries, which places other countries at a disadvantage as less is known about the populations and geographic regions most at risk of climatic changes.
 Therefore, it is essential that all countries promote community participation and engagement in the development of any adaptation strategy, further ensuring that vulnerable populations are given a voice and decision-making powers and that climate strategies are individually tailored to each country through the promotion of country ownership.
-Continued anthropogenic activities, including resource extraction, urban expansion, and greenhouse gas consumption, drive these climate changes that perpetuate costly and lethal climate-induced disasters.
+Continued anthropogenic activities, including resource extraction, urban expansion, and greenhouse gas consumption, drive these climatic changes that perpetuate costly and lethal climate-induced disasters.
 Furthermore, some nations hesitate to take meaningful steps to combat climate change, which may require a massive overhaul of existing energy infrastructures.
-The continued failure of many countries to adopt and implement robust disaster risk management plans and climate adaptation strategies leaves many citizens worldwide vulnerable to the physical, psychological, and financial consequences of climate change.
+The continued failure of many countries to adopt and implement robust disaster risk management plans and climate adaptation strategies further leaves many citizens worldwide vulnerable to the physical, psychological, and financial consequences of climate change.

-Health systems in Uganda, already strained by the current pandemic, are further tested by the need to address community health and provide healthcare in the context of climate-induced disasters, which can increase food, water, and energy insecurity, contribute to the spread of chronic and vector-borne diseases, amplify violent conflict, and contribute to disability-adjusted life years (DALYs) related to injury and mental health burdens.
-When planning sustainable pandemic recovery, it is essential to ntegrate steps towards sustainable and equitable climate mitigation, all grounded in a framework driven by principles of country ownership.
-The dual effects of climate change and the pandemic also aggravate global disparities.
+Health systems in Uganda, already under strain with the current pandemic, are further tested by addressing community health and providing healthcare in the context of climate-induced disasters, which can increase food, water, and energy insecurity, contribute to the spread of chronic and vector-borne diseases, amplify violent conflict, and contribute to DALYs related to injury and mental health burdens.
+When planning sustainable pandemic recovery, it is essential to simultaneously integrate steps towards sustainable and equitable climate mitigation, all grounded in a framework driven by principles of country ownership.
+The dual effects of climate change and the pandemic also aggravate global disparities with a compound effect.
 Worldwide disparities in the ability of countries to provide their citizens with vaccine access, healthcare, and social services during the pandemic highlighted the adaptive capacity of many countries to global shocks.

-The COVID-19 pandemic has both highlighted structural inequities ingrained in countries' health systems and social structures and aggravated global disparities.
-The societal, economic, and environmental inequities brought into relief by the pandemic are compounded by climate change.
-The pandemic and climate change jeopardize the realization of the 2030 sustainable development goals by slowing or reversing progress made in healthcare, gender equity, and education sectors, impacting public health service delivery and access, limiting resource availability, and stunting sustainable economic growth.
-In order to make meaningful progress towards sustainable development goals by 2030, widespread economic changes, peacebuilding activities, and sustainable and inclusive policy mechanisms and infrastructure will need to be implemented globally, with an emphasis on global participation and community buy-in.
-The choices countries make in the near future regarding their commitment to climate mitigation and the strengthening of health systems will either reduce or further entrench these disparities, with implications for global equity.
+The COVID-19 pandemic has highlighted structural inequities ingrained in countries' health systems and social structures worldwide and aggravated global disparities.
+The societal, economic, and environmental inequities that were brought into relief by the pandemic are only compounded by climate change.
+The pandemic and climate change jeopardize the realization of the 2030 SDGs by slowing or reversing progress made in healthcare, gender equity, and education sectors, impacting public health service delivery and access, limiting resource availability, and stunting sustainable economic growth.
+In order to make meaningful progress towards the sustainable development goals by 2030, widespread economic changes, peacebuilding activities, and sustainable and inclusive policy mechanisms and infrastructure will need to be implemented globally, emphasizing global participation and community buy-in.
+The choices countries make in the near future regarding their commitment to climate mitigation and its nexus with health systems strengthening will have the potential to either reduce or further entrench these disparities, with global equity implications.